 3) Nourish your joints to help them heal

-There are joint specific supplements that have been shown to hasten joint healing.
-Glucosamine and chondroitin have both been show to help repair cartilage.
+There are joint-specific supplements that have been shown to hasten joint healing.
+Glucosamine and chondroitin have both been shown to help repair cartilage.
 Hyluronic acid helps lubricate the joints.
-MSM has an anti inflammatory effect.
+MSM has an anti-inflammatory effect.
 Collagen can help repair joint damage.
 Hot herbs like frankincense and turmeric are excellent anti-inflammatories.

 All these supplements can be found at most health food stores, pharmacies, or online.
 Unfortunately many people take these supplements improperly and do not get the full benefit.
 I’ve put together my favorite joint supplements in a protocol that seems to do the trick.
 Check out: DMAR Natural Joint Therapy.

 If physical therapy, bodywork, or chiropractic adjustments do not seem to last, myofacsitis may be an issue.
 Fascia is a fibrous plane of tissue that holds muscles in place.
 When you injure a joint, the body protects itself by splinting the area. the muscles become tense and inflamed and eventually the fascia scars and hold the joint and muscles in malalignment.
 Sometimes the fascia needs to be released with a deep massage in order to allow the muscles and joints to heal in proper alignment.
 If the fascia is softened up for 2-3 weeks before therapy, myofascial release works better and faster.
 I developed a nutritional protocol to hasten the healing of old injuries prevent scarring in early injury that’s my DMAR Natural Anti-inflammatory Treatment.